pixelmagic66/ESP-BBQ/README.md

-# Added som things that I needed:
+# Added some things that I needed:

 * MQTT messaging (probes and online/offline)
 * JSON output